 Building inspection services are impacted.
 For details please follow this link: https://amherst.ca/building-inspection.html

-For the time being, we are staffing our main reception telephone line at 902-667-3352.
-Requests for service will be addressed on a priority and capacity basis considering the safety of the public and Town staff.
+We are staffing our main reception telephone line at 902-667-3352.
+Requests for service will be addressed on a priority and capacity basis considering the safety of the public and town staff.

 The Amherst Fire Hall is closed to the public, including the main meeting room on the second floor and the Russell Hunter Room;